 What can I do to protect myself in a recession?

 Look at the amount of money that you owe: is there anything that you can do to reduce this burden?
 In particular, can you reduce the impact of the debt?
 If you have lots of small regular outgoings that add up, can you clear one or two of these or consolidate the borrowing over a longer repayment period, so that less is going out each month?
 It may be that the interest rate is higher, but what is the monthly impact?
 The monthly cash saving may make the extra total interest cost worthwhile.

 Equally important is the other side of the coin - creditors.
 If you’re struggling, then it’s highly likely that other businesses will be too, which is why your credit control must be tighter than ever.
 If someone isn’t paying you on time, you may have to stop doing business with them, until the matter is sorted.
 It might seem counter-intuitive to turn business away when you’re struggling for work but doing work that you might not be paid for is not going to help.
 You do not want to be dragged down by the failure of another business.

 Improved credit control will reduce risk and improve your cash flow.

 Look at your overheads during a recession

-Look at your overheads: are there things that you can cut back on?
+Most importantly, look at your overheads: Are there things that you can cut back on?
 If your sales have reduced, do you still need as many admin staff?
 If you reduce your staff, do you still need someone just to do wages or can you outsource it instead?
-Is there anything else that you can outsource, such as your book keeping or Human Resources?
+Is there anything else that you can outsource, such as your bookkeeping or Human Resources?
 There will still be a cost involved but you have taken things like holiday pay or even holiday cover out of the equation.
 If you’ve now got less people working for you, do you still need all that space?
 If not, can you let part of it to someone else?